 Water treatment from a UV purification system is a complex process but the idea is simple.
 Water runs through the UV chamber where it is exposed to ultraviolet light which kills microorganisms.

 Looking for a specific UV replacement part?
-We can supply you with UV replacement lamps or sleeves.
+Contact our team at 093 60705 for UV replacement lamps or sleeves.

 The best way forward is to get your well water tested.